Skip to Content

 The 4 Pillars of Disc Flight: Speed, Glide, Turn, and Fade

-Typically, disc manufacturers have four numbers to note the flight characteristics of the disc.
-Here are the flight numbers based on the Innova Xcaliber below:
+Here are the flight numbers of the Innova Xcaliber below:

 Speed: 12